Christine Primrose MBE

 Her first album, Àite mo Ghaoil, was released in 1982 - at a time when traditional Gaelic singing was not widely known or appreciated - and broke many barriers, helping to introduce Gaelic song to a wider non-Gaelic speaking audience both in Scotland and beyond.
 “In retrospect, this is an album that broke the mould,” Robin Morton of Temple Records wrote on the albums re-release in 1993.
-She continued to contribute to and consolidate the developing understanding and appreciation for Gaelic song and culture with her superb performances, acclaimed albums (both solo and with the renowned Scottish harp player Alison Kinnaird) and invaluable teaching at Sabhal Mòr Ostaig in Skye and further afield.
+She continued to contribute to and consolidate the developing understanding and appreciation for Gaelic song and culture with her superb performances, acclaimed albums (both solo and with harp player Alison Kinnaird) and invaluable teaching at Sabhal Mòr Ostaig in Skye and further afield.

 Christine has frequently appeared on television, mainly as a singer, but has also presented a 12 series Gaelic magazine programme, as well as numerous radio programmes.
 In 1995 she was part of the cast as a singer in a Tag production (Theatre Company in Glasgow) which ran for three months.

 She has toured extensively in Northern America and Canada, Australia and Europe, conducting workshops, giving concerts and recitals.
 She also took part in the prestigious Smithsonian Folklife Music Festival in Washington USA, as part of 'Scotland at the Smithsonian', along with Alison Kinnaird.

 Now based on the Isle of Skye, Christine teaches Gaelic song at Sabhal Mor Ostaig, the Gaelic College, and also continues to record and tour.